Parable of the Two Debtors: Narrative

 The denarius in this parable is a coin worth a labourer's daily wage.
-In Roman Catholic tradition, the woman is identified with Mary Magdalene, although Eastern Orthodox and Protestant churches generally disagree.
+In Catholic tradition, the woman is identified with Mary Magdalene, although Eastern Orthodox and Protestant churches generally disagree.
 By the standards of the time, Simon the Pharisee has indeed been a poor host: at the very least he should have provided water so that Jesus could wash his dusty feet, and a kiss would have been the normal greeting.

 Interpretation

 The Meal at the House of Simon the Pharisee, c.
 15th century.

 The parable does not seem to be an attack on Pharisees, but rather an attempt to teach Simon to see the woman as Jesus sees her.
 The description of the woman suggests that she is a known prostitute, although this inference is disputed.
 If she is a prostitute, her presence defiles the Pharisee's ritual purity.
 Joel B. Green notes that it "was and is easy enough to dismiss such a person as immoral as well as unclean and deviant, without grappling with the social realities faced" by the woman, who may have been forced into this life by economic circumstances, or have been sold into sexual slavery.

 By affirming the woman's forgiveness, presumably given to her by Jesus on a previous encounter, Jesus invites Simon to realise her new identity and "embrace her in the community of God's people."
 Barbara Reid writes:

 The question that the story poses is: can Simon see differently?
 Can he see what Jesus sees: a forgiven woman who shows great love?
 If he can see her this way, then he may perceive Jesus aright: not only as prophet, but also as the agent of God's forgiving love.

 By responding to Simon's unspoken thought, Jesus is demonstrating the prophetic abilities which the Pharisee is doubting, while the parable invites him "to reconsider the meaning of this woman's actions — not the repayment of a debt, as though she were a slave girl or prostitute, but an expression of love that flows from the freedom of having all debts canceled."
 John Calvin writes regarding Jesus' words ("Therefore, I tell you, her many sins have been forgiven — for she loved much"):